 Questions?
 Connect with TaxHero today for a free sales tax consultation about your business in South Dakota or any state! |

-This guide breaks down everything you need to know about Tennessee’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
-By the end of this comprehensive guide, you’ll be equipped to handle Tennessee’s sales tax with confidence and ease.
+This guide breaks down everything you need to know about Utah’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
+By the end of this comprehensive guide, you’ll be equipped to handle Utah’s sales tax with confidence and ease.

-When a business creates either a physical or economic nexus, it is required to collect sales tax in Tennessee.
+When a business creates either a physical or economic nexus, it is required to collect sales tax in Utah.

-A physical nexus means having a significant physical presence or engaging in enough activities within a state to require the collection and payment of sales tax.
-The factors that determine a physical nexus in Tennessee include:
+A physical nexus means having a significant physical presence or engaging in enough activities within a state to require collecting and paying sales tax.
+The factors that determine a physical nexus in Utah include:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

-One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Tennessee.
+One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Utah.

-Almost all goods are taxable in Tennessee, including:
+Almost all goods are taxable in Utah, including:

-In Tennessee, the majority of service-based transactions, such as professional services and advertising, are not subject to sales tax.
+In Utah, the majority of service-based transactions, such as professional services, advertising, and beauty services, are not subject to sales tax.

-SaaS is taxable in the state of Tennessee.
+SaaS is taxable in the state of Utah.

-Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in Tennessee, the next important step is getting your Tennessee Seller’s Permit, also known as a sales tax permit.
+Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in Utah, the next important step is getting your Utah Seller’s Permit, also known as a sales tax permit.

-You can register for a Sales Tax Permit online through the Tennessee Taxpayer Access Point (TNTAP) or follow our detailed step-by-step guide for assistance.
+You can register for a Sales and Use Tax License online through the Taxpayer Access Point or follow our detailed step-by-step guide for assistance.

 Ensure you have specific information on hand when registering for a seller’s permit, including, but not limited to: